mountaineerbr/shellChatGPT/man/README.md

 Stdin text is appended to PROMPT, to set a single PROMPT.

-While *cURL* is in the middle of transmitting a request, or receiving a response, \<*CTRL-C*\> may be pressed once to interrupt the call.
+While *cURL* is in the middle of transmitting a request or receiving a response, \<*CTRL-C*\> may be pressed once to interrupt the call.

 Press \<*CTRL-X* *CTRL-E*\> to edit command line in text editor